Four Flies on Grey Velvet Blu-ray Movie

 Reviewed by Dr. Svet Atanasov February 7, 2012

-Dario Argento's "4 mosche di velluto grigio" a.k.a "Four Flies on Grey Velvet" (1971) arrives on Blu-ray courtesy of British distributors Shameless Screen Entertainment.
+Dario Argento's "4 mosche di velluto grigio" a.k.a "Four Flies on Grey Velvet" (1971) arrives on Blu-ray courtesy of British distributors Shameless Entertainment.
 The supplemental features on the disc include original trailers; photo gallery; alternate opening and closing credits; and video interview with assistant director Luigi Cozzi.
 In English and Italian, with optional English and English SDH subtitles for the main feature.
 Region-Free.

 Mimsy Farmer and Michael Brandon

 Meanwhile, some of Roberto’s friends die and his nightmares become unbearable.
 After a serious argument, Nina also leaves him.
-Alone and enormously frustrated, Roberto barricades in his house and begins waiting for the killer to reveal himself.
+Alone and enormously frustrated, Roberto then barricades in his house and begins waiting for the killer to reveal himself.

-Most Dario Argento fans have a great deal of respect for his Four Flies on Grey Velvet, but this isn’t one of the Italian director’s better films.
-While stylish and deeply atmospheric, the film is surprisingly chaotic, to the point of often being seriously annoying.
+Most Dario Argento fans have a great deal of respect for Four Flies on Grey Velvet, but this is not one of the Italian director’s better films.
+While stylish and deeply atmospheric, Four Flies on Grey Velvet is surprisingly chaotic, to the point of often being seriously annoying.

-The narrative is like a long and intense dream that eventually evolves into a nightmare and then collapses.
-For a while, portions of it make sense and look appealing – Roberto’s own nightmares, for instance, imply that there might be events from his past that could be linked to the dilemmas he faces in the present; when the detective enters the story, it also seems like some of these events will be put into play to make sense of the chaos.
+The narrative imitates an intense dream that gradually evolves into a nightmare and then collapses.
+For a while, portions of it make sense and look appealing.
+Roberto’s own nightmares, for instance, imply that there might be events from his past that could be linked to the dilemmas he faces in the present.
+When the detective appears, it also seems like some of these events will be put into play to make sense of the chaos.
 But as the dream becomes more and more intense, it becomes obvious that its climax would be underwhelming.
-And this is precisely how the film ends – opting for the easiest and most banal resolution rather than trying to surprise with something special.
+And this is precisely how Four Flies on Grey Velvet ends, opting for the easiest and most banal resolution, rather than surprising with a special development.

-What the film does well is creating and for a while maintaining that spooky atmosphere Dario Argento’s best films are known for.
-The many dark shadows and random noises, in particular, give it a very special flavor.
-But, again, once it becomes clear that the chaos won't produce anything special, even the spooky atmosphere eventually becomes annoying.
+What Four Flies on Grey Velvet does well is creating and for a while maintaining that spooky atmosphere Argento’s best films are known for.
+The many dark shadows and random noises, in particular, are very effective.
+However, once it becomes clear that the chaos will not produce an original reset, even the spooky atmosphere gradually becomes annoying.

 Four Flies on Grey Velvet Blu-ray Movie, Video Quality 4.0 of 5

-Presented in an aspect ratio of 2.35:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Dario Argento's Four Flies on Grey Velvet arrives on Blu-ray courtesy of British distributors Shameless Screen Entertainment.
+Presented in an aspect ratio of 2.35:1, encoded with MPEG-4 AVC and granted a 1080p transfer, Dario Argento's Four Flies on Grey Velvet arrives on Blu-ray courtesy of British distributors Shameless Entertainment.

 I own quite a few of the distributor's DVD releases - The Frightened Woman, Footprints, The Designated Victim, Oasis of Fear, and the complete Baba Yaga, among others - but this is the first of their Blu-ray releases to reach my desk.
 Generally speaking, I like a lot what they have done with Dario Argento's film.

 Though not flawless (I will explain why later on), the high-definition transfer is very strong.
 Detail is very good throughout the entire film, contrast levels stable, and clarity dramatically improved.
 However, the best news is that the high-definition transfer is free of the heavy scanner noise that we have seen sneak in on a couple of Blu-ray releases of cult Italian films produced by companies such as Blue Underground and Arrow Films.
 Unsurprisingly, the basic film qualities we expect to see when a catalog title transitions to Blu-ray have been retained here - good edge definition, pleasing depth, light grain, and image fluidity.
 The film's color-scheme is also convincing.
-During the daylight sequences, in particular, there are wonderful soft but natural yellows, blues, greens, browns, and greys.
+During the daylight sequences, in particular, there are wonderful soft but natural yellows, blues, greens, browns, and grays.
 Lastly, there are no traces of overzealous sharpening and denoising.
 Truly, the basics here are solid.

 There is, however, a small issue that I would like to quickly address.
-Around the nine-minute mark shadow definition collapses and produces a short flicker-like effect that is very similar to the side effect color crushing introduces.
+Around the nine-minute mark, shadow definition collapses and produces a short flicker-like effect that is very similar to the side effect color crushing introduces.
 I have included two screencaptures, #6 and 7, and on the second one it should be extremely easy to see the described above effect on Roberto's face.
 As the camera zooms in, colors (blacks and browns) and definition collapse, and Roberto's face becomes unrecognizable.
 This strange anomaly, however, lasts only a couple of seconds, and as far as I am concerned it is extremely easy to tolerate.

 Shameless Screen Entertainment have also included a couple of very short extra scenes that make their release of Four Flies on Grey Velvet arguably the most complete version of the film ever assembled.
-Please keep in mind that the footage is from non-HD sources and therefore its quality varies (please see screencapture #16).
+Please keep in mind that the footage is from non-HD sources, and therefore its quality varies (please see screencapture #16).
 For the record, the original version of the film runs at approximately 1.42.23, while the version of the film with the extra footage runs at approximately 1.43.19.

 All in all, despite the anomaly described above, this is a very pleasing presentation of Dario Argento's cult film, which should appeal to people who understand how older films must look when they transition to Blu-ray.